 The kids may not be able to wield the mandolin just yet, but they'll have a blast helping with sesame chicken breading, and the older ones could make the Sesame Dressing by themselves!
 Speaking of the dressing - my favorite whisk for making vinaigrettes and dressings is a flat, u-shaped whisk.

 Whisks like these fit right in the bottom of a bowl and there's less work involved and you stir together all of the ingredients.

 This is one of the images I took in the test kitchen when I was developing the recipes.
 I used shallots here instead of scallions.
 Later I changed it to green onions for variety with the other recipes in the story.
 Either way it's delicious and I want you to feel free to mix and match whatever you want into this crunchy apple slaw.

 - 1 cup panko bread crumbs

-- 3 tbsp toasted sesame seeds, plus extra for salad
+- 3 tablespoon toasted sesame seeds plus extra for salad

 - 4 chicken cutlets

 - 4 teaspoon sugar

 - ½ teaspoon sriracha hot sauce.